-0414.
-Part 4 of the ECR process requires a statement from the IDA that the change has been completed in accordance with the endorsed design and CIDA installation standards.
-Neither the change itself, nor any associated contracts are to be considered as being complete until "As Fitted" CM drawings, in AutoCAD compatible and/or hard copy format, have been approved by and lodged with the SCIDA.
+Part 4 of the ECR process requires a statement from the IDA that the change has been 0414. completed in accordance with the endorsed design and CIDA installation standards.
+Neither the change itself, nor any associated contracts are to be considered as being complete until "As Fitted" CM drawings, in AutoCAD compatible and/or hard copy format, have been approved by and If, after inspection, all aspects of the installed change are considered by CIDA topic ory and in conformance with all requirements, the change will be certified as being ant by the issue of Part 5 of the ECR process. lodged with the SCIDA.
 The Change Implementer or Change Designer shall liaise with SCIDA to enable SCIDA assessment of the physically completed change before the change Implementer leaves the site.